Openappdev/forgot-password-mechanic-react-app/README.md

 ###### Clear comments and code indentation

 -   Indentation and comments: <br />
-    All the sources files are well indented and some of them have clear comments tags at the lines needed.<br />
+    All the sources files are well indented and some have clear comments tags at the lines needed.<br />

 -   Use of helpers and Utils: <br />
     Blocks of code (in components) have been moved to helpers and utils functions in order to reuse them and reduce component logic lines's codes.
 Thus, this increase the clearness and quality of the code.
-At the end, we have component more design oriented than logic/functional, reason I use [JSX](https://reactjs.org/docs/introducing-jsx.html) approach in this project.
+At the end, we have more design oriented component than logic/functional, reason why I use [JSX](https://reactjs.org/docs/introducing-jsx.html) approach in this project.

+## My configuration

+#### Node : v10.16.3

+#### Npm : 6.10.3

+#### Yarn : 1.16.0